Why does iPhone 6s speaker not working, popping noises, static noise, random stops? Learn how to deal with this issue by reading this whole article.

 Test the iPhone speakers afterwards to see if there are any improvements.

-Method 2: Reboot your iPhone (soft reset)
+Method 2: Reboot your iPhone (soft reset) to fix random stops

 Software glitches are also among the possible culprits for audio malfunctions in mobile devices including iPhones.
 If an audio-producing application becomes corrupted, it starts to misbehave.
 Low sound, static background, popping noises, and no sound are among the adverse effects.
 This is likely the case if the symptom only occurs on certain apps or isolated to a single application on the iPhone.
 In other words, other audio apps are still working fine or producing normal sound output.